astampoulis/makam/examples/paper/01-base-language.md

 Defining the basic forms of the λ-calculus is very easy, thanks to the support of higher-order abstract syntax in higher-order logic programming.
 We can reuse the meta-level function type in order to implement object-level binding.
-This is because the meta-level function space is /parametric/ -- that is, the body of a function is a value that can just mention the argument as-is, instead of being a computation that can inspect the specific value of an argument.
-Therefore, meta-level functions exactly represent an object-level binding of a single variable, without introducing /exotic terms/.
+This is because the meta-level function space is *parametric* -- that is, the body of a function is a value that can just mention the argument as-is, instead of being a computation that can inspect the specific value of an argument.
+Therefore, meta-level functions exactly represent an object-level binding of a single variable, without introducing *exotic terms*.

 ```makam
 app    : term -> term -> term.
 lam    : typ -> (term -> term) -> term.
 arrow  : typ -> typ -> typ.
 ```